What Is Form 4868?

 Filling out Form 4868 is the first step to getting more time to file your federal income tax return.
 Follow these steps to ensure you complete it correctly.

-1. Provide Identification Information
+Step 1 – Provide Identification Information

 Start by filling out your name and address, including the street address, city/town, state, and ZIP code in line 1.

-Then, provide your social security number in line 2.
-If you plan to file a joint return with a spouse, input their social security number in line 3.
+Then, provide your Social Security number in line 2.
+If you plan to file a joint return with a spouse, input their Social Security number in line 3.

-2. Give Individual Income Tax Information
+Step 2 – Give Individual Income Tax Information

 Fill out these four lines to provide information about your individual income tax: